The Register of Local Land Charges contains details of all local land charges registered against a property.

 All this information is supplied to the Local Land Charges Service by other Council Departments, the Government and outside bodies eg. Water Companies.

-- The average turnaround time for searches for this period was 3.3 days.
+The average turnaround time for searches for this period was 4.15 days and a total of 2604 official search requests were processed.

 Your question may have already been answered in the land charges frequently asked questions section.